omar-nafea/FullStack/UI/IntroductionToUXAndUI/WhatIsUX.md

 ## Summary

 In this reading, you learned that the first step in designing for your users is to conduct user research, typically through user interviews, observations and other quantitative methods.
 You focused on empathy tools as artifacts in the UX process and how they are used.
 You specifically learned about user personas, scenarios, user stories, and storyboards.
-Remember that with each of these tools, it is essential to document the data you gather so you can use it as you create your artifacts in the UX process.
+Remember that with each of these tools, it is essential to **document** the data you gather so you can use it as you create your artifacts in the UX process.
 It will also serve to back up your decision-making.
 Utilizing user personas, user stories, scenarios, and storyboards will assist you in identifying essential information about your users.
 They will help you create products that will delight them time and again.
 Everything you do to get closer to the user is a positive step towards a usable and enjoyable product.

+### Overview of the UX process

+UX is a very process driven discipline.
+There are several different models that you can follow in carrying out a UX design or redesign.
+While there is no one size fits all approach, following some key steps will help ensure the successful implementation of a rich user experience design.

+The five stages of the UX process are
+- empathize
+- define
+- ideate
+- prototype
+- test

+It is important to keep in mind that UX is an iterative process which means you may have to go back to the previous stage to adjust and refine it.

+Let's start with the empathize stage.
+You get permission to interview and observe Adrian's customers at various stages of trying to complete tasks on the restaurant website like ordering a meal for delivery.
+You want to listen to their frustrations.
+The key here is to understand your user's needs.
+From the results of this research, you can create a persona that you can then reference throughout the design process.
+You will also create an empathy, map a scenario and journey map to empathize more with this persona.
+This will also keep your ideas grounded so to avoid making assumptions.

+The second stage in the process you will follow is the defined stage.
+You collate and distill all of the information collected from your users and identify the key problems and needs that they are having.
+You also prioritize these frustrations or pain points by importance.
+You now know who your users are, what their frustrations are and what problems you need to solve.
+You will create a user needs statement that clearly outlines the needs your users have.

+Once you know the issues and who you're solving for, you can ideate.
+Ideating is about generating ideas.
+You can do this by sketching, brainstorming, mind mapping and even handwriting notes.
+The key here is to keep an open mind and not commit to one specific idea and this may be iterated throughout the design process.
+To iterate is to reflect on your work and refine and improve your design.
+You will sketch out your ideas into something that will address the little lemon customers needs.

+You will then develop them into wire frames.
+A wire frame is a two dimensional representation of the user interface which is concerned with the placement and hierarchy of content the functionalities that are offered.
+And the expected actions that users will take.

+Next comes the prototype, which is a simulation of the final product.
+You have iterated and refined your ideas into a fresh new solution but you cannot assume it will work for everyone and release it just yet.
+You should simulate how it will behave first with a prototype, take your wire frame and flesh it out.
+Give it some color, put in some buttons and text and make it interactive.
+You can simulate a real scenario for your customers to help them achieve their required goals.

+Since UX is an iterative process based on user and client feedback, you may also have to iterate at this stage.
+So your ideas are constantly being refined into something approaching a final design solution.

+Then you will test your design, the testing stages where you present your solution to users and get their feedback.
+You create a test script with some clear instructions focusing on achieving a task or tasks.
+Your test participants, customers in this case, interact with your prototype while trying to achieve the task at hand.
+Any frustrations can be communicated and highlighted at this stage and you can go back and address them before the next stage of the process.

+The final stages, the build stage, you have listened to users empathize with them and aim to solve their needs through iterative design techniques.
+You've watched them use your product and have tweeted to make it easier and more intuitive.
+Now it's time to build, ensuring you follow these steps can help ensure you are going to build a product that addresses the needs of your users and offers a great user experience.